Home > Mac Data Recovery Tips

 So, when an iMac or MacBook Pro stuck on Apple logo during booting, try to reset these settings.

-Note: NVRAM is available on M1 Mac, but it is configured to run test on startup and reset the NVRAM automatically if needed.
+Note: NVRAM is not available on Apple silicon Mac, but it is configured to run the test on startup and reset the NVRAM automatically if needed.

-1. Press and hold the Power button for a few minutes till Mac turns off.
+1. Press and hold the Power button for a few minutes till the Mac turns off.

-2. Wait a few seconds and press the Power button to turn on Mac.
+2. Wait a few seconds and press the Power button to turn on the Mac.

 3. Hold Command + Option + P + R keys while booting Mac to reset NVRAM.